What You’ll Learn from this Episode about Empty Nest from the Inside Out:

 - How to be a drummer in a shared rental property.

-- What women in the middle and university-aged kids have in common.
+- What midlife women and university-aged kids have in common.

-- How thinking about what you want to do is both intimidating and exciting.
+- How thinking about what you want to do in college is both intimidating and exciting.

 Welcome to another episode of the Women in the Middle podcast!

-Join us today for some unique insight about the whole empty nest thing from the inside out.
+Join us today for some unique insight about the whole empty nest thing from the inside out, that is, from your kids’ perspective.
 This week’s episode features an interview with a twist because it’s with a 21 year old GUY!
 It’s part of the Getting Real with Women in the Middle Mini-Series, but this week we’re going deep inside the mind of someone who knows what it’s like to be a kid who left the nest and has some insights to share with us all.
 Women in the middle will definitely appreciate hearing things from his point of view!

 Transitions can be difficult, no matter your age or stage in life.
 Leaving the nest is an adjustment for all, not just parents!
 Alex is young man who left home to go away to school three years ago, to the University of Waterloo in Ontario, Canada.
 He’s one of my sons and I’m so grateful he agreed to talk to us!